rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 <br>
 ### Recreate Paper's Model <a name="fully-featured-model"></a>

-After CFS was run on the full HAR dataset, we have the following fields as features in the RF model...
+After CFS was run on the full HAR dataset, we had the following fields as features in the RF model...

 <br>
 <br>